kusumotoa/wiki-work/Installation-Guide.md

 ### Using SDWebImage as Sub Xcode Project

-You can also embed SDWebImage as a Sub Xcode Project using in your Xcode Workspace.
+You can also embed SDWebImage as a Sub Xcode Project using in your Xcode Project/Workspace.
 This can be used for some specify environment which does not support external dependency manager.

 #### Clone the repository as submodule